-The Federal Motor Carrier Safety Administration (FMCSA), an agency of the United States Department of Transportation (DOT) regulates the number of hours a truck driver may drive per day as well as the total number of hours he or she may work per week.
+The Federal Motor Carrier Safety Administration (FMCSA), an agency of the United States Department of Transportation (DOT), regulates the number of hours a truck driver may drive per day as well as the total number of hours he or she may work per week.
 These rules are put in place for both the safety of the drivers and others on the road.
 The regulations limit how much time can be driven to ensure drivers are rested.
 These rules can be very complicated and confusing.
 Breaking down the rules by category may help clarify them.

 General Hours of Service Guidelines

 - A reset occurs when a driver has had marked 34 consecutive hours off duty.
 The workweek starts after the last legal reset.
-For example, if you begin at 1 a.m. on Monday, then your 168-hour work week continues until 1 a.m. the following Monday.
+For example, if you begin at 1 a.m. on Monday, then the workweek continues until 1 a.m. the following Monday.

 - Each duty period must begin with at least 10 hours off-duty.

 - Drivers may work no more than 60 hours on-duty over seven consecutive days or 70 hours over eight days.
 And they need to maintain a driver's log for seven days and eight days after, respectively.

 - Drivers may be on duty for up to 14 hours following 10 hours off duty, but they are limited to 11 hours of driving time.

 - Drivers must take a mandatory 30-minute break by their eighth hour of coming on duty.